-In this article, however, we will take a look at fewer verbs, but in a bit more detail.
+In this article, however, we’ll take a look at fewer verbs, but in a bit more detail.

 French Verbs That Pair with De

-- Se souvenir de (to remember): This one is particularly tricky because it is reflexive, meaning the verb “reflects back” on the subject.
-Do not worry if you need a review of reflexive verbs.
+This one is particularly tricky because it’s reflexive, meaning the verb “reflects back” on the subject.
+Don’t worry if you need a review of reflexive verbs.